-Not to forget the importance of the tourism sector in Donnieh cluster one.
-The region is characterized by several tourism incentives benefiting from the beauty of the scenery, biodiversity, natural reserves, water resources, and some archaeological sites.
-Touristic areas attract summer visitors from outside the region whom are residents of Tripoli and other neighbouring areas.
-Tourism establishments such as hotels, restaurants and coffee shop are present and tourism activities or attractions in the winter are non-existent despite the fact that the highest peak in Lebanon and the Middle East is found in the mountainous area (Qornet al- Sawda).
-In addition, cluster one can be a destination for ecotourism.
+Not to forget the importance of the tourism sector in Donnieh cluster two.
+It is characterized by many natural sites such as Al Zahlan grotto (in Sertouka) and other grottos in Btermaz and Tarane (Al Bir grotto), Al Hamam valley which separates Sir and Bqarsouna from Qarsaita and Nimrine, as well as Oyoun Al Samak lake which could represent a powerful tourist attraction but is unfortunately not sufficiently exploited.
+Moreover, the cluster includes numerous and varied forests, including Lebanon's largest pine forest in Btermaz (reaching Tarane and Sfireh) and Sfireh's cedar forest.
+Touristic areas attract summer visitors from outside Donnieh whom are mainly residents of Tripoli and other neighbouring areas.
+Tourism establishments such as hotels, restaurants and coffee shop are present in this cluster.
+Tourism activities or attractions in the winter are non-existent despite the fact that the highest peak in Lebanon and the Middle East is found in Donnieh mountainous area (Qornet al- Sawda).
+In addition, cluster two can be a destination for ecotourism.
+Among the natural sites that characterize cluster two are Jhannam valley (the deepest valley in Lebanon), the largest river basin which is crossed by Moussa River (one of Nahr El Bared's tributaries), as well the cedar forests of Jayroun and Debaael and the oak forest of Qarhaiya.
 With the Syrian crisis the number of tourists and visitors drastically declined due to the high influx of Syrian displaced in the region, summer residence in Donnieh (1600 dwellings) witnessed a sharp decrease because the Syrian displaced occupied all kind of residences even the empty stores.
-The most important touristic sites in Donnieh cluster one are: The Palace of Dreams in Bakhoun, traditional houses, Al Aaja'ibiya church (Crusaders), Yaaqoub Prophet Shrine, Old cemeteries, Bakhoun Castle (Fakhr Eddine Tower), Bakhoun old village, and others.